 DO rinse recyclables clean.
 They don’t have to be perfect, just no stuck on food.

 DO breakdown and fold cardboard boxes.

 DON’T place plastic bags in the recycling bin.
-Even if they have a recycling symbol on them it is NOT recyclable.
-The facilities are not designed to process plastic film, it will clog up the machines.
+Even if they have a recycling symbol on them it is NOT recyclable in zero-sort, but check these locations for bag recycling.